 When visiting Eyemouth surgery, where possible, please use the post boxes outside the front door to drop off specimens and medication requests to reduce footfall in the building.
 If you have full sharps bins to return to the health centre then please store these in a safe place at home until the pandemic conditions are lifted.
 If you need to enter the building then please use the hand gel provided in clearly marked dispensers mounted on the walls in both Eyemouth and Coldingham surgeries.

 If, after your call has been triaged by a clinician, you are asked to attend the practice at a designated time, we ask that you attend alone whenever possible.
 If you require assistance into the waiting room then please ensure that this is limited to one person only.
 With immediate effect, clinicians will only permit the patient to enter into a consulting room unless there is a compelling reason for someone to accompany them during the consultation.
 This rule is being implemented for the safety of our team as we are only screening index patients for suitability to attend.

-Household contacts of anyone unwell with a cough and / or fever should also now self isolate for 14 days.
+Household contacts of anyone unwell with a cough and / or fever should self isolate for 14 days.
 If during this 14 day period a household contact becomes unwell then a further 7 day period of self isolation is required (even if this extends beyond the initial 14 day period).